optimizely/javascript-sdk/README.md

 ### Initialization (Browser)

-The package's entry point is a CommonJS module, which can be used directly in environments which support it (e.g., Node.js, or loaded in a browser via Browserify or RequireJS).
-Additionally, for ease of use during initial evaluations you can include a standalone bundle of the SDK in your web page by fetching it from [unpkg](https://unpkg.com/):
+The package has different entry points for different environments.
+The browser entry point is an ES module, which can be used with an appropriate bundler like **Webpack** or **Rollup**.
+Additionally, for ease of use during initial evaluations you can include a standalone umd bundle of the SDK in your web page by fetching it from [unpkg](https://unpkg.com/):

 ```html
 <script src="https://unpkg.com/@optimizely/optimizely-sdk/dist/optimizely.browser.umd.min.js"></script>